-NOTE!
-Documentation of your disability must be received by our office at least one week prior to your scheduled appointment.
-Call our office at 217/353-2338 to schedule an appointment to have your documentation of your disability reviewed.
+NOTE: Documentation of your disability must be received by our office at least one week prior to your scheduled appointment.
+Accessibility Services staff will be in touch to schedule your appointment or you can call our office at 217/353-2338 or email email@example.com to schedule an appointment.
 During this meeting, you will have an opportunity to discuss your functional limitations and how they impact your learning.

-All new Parkland students are required to take assessment/placement tests in reading, writing, mathematics, or English as a Second Language.
-Call our office at 217/353-2338 and visit our Assessment Center website for more information.
+New Parkland students may be required to take assessment/placement tests in reading, writing, mathematics, or English as a Second Language.
+Call our office at 217/353-2338 and visit the Assessment Center website for more information.

 4. Complete Orientation

 Complete your new student orientation at Student Orientation.
 The contents of the orientation are designed to explain the registration process, important college policies, and provide an introduction to all aspects of college life.

 Once you have met with your advisor and have registered for your classes, stop by Student Life to obtain your Parkland ID.

 6. Notify Accessibility Services to send instructors your accommodations